code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 Here is a list of some API Gateway vendors' prices, pros, and cons.

-Notice: I have yet to try all these vendors.
+Notice: *I have yet to try all these vendors*.
 The info in this list comes primarily from their official documentation and, in some cases, from other resources that compare such products.

 - **[Kong](https://konghq.com/products/kong-gateway)**: it's an Open Source product that provides features such as authentication, rate limiting, logging, caching, and more.
 It is written in Lua and runs on top of Nginx.
   - Price: Kong offers free community and paid enterprise editions.